ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ![](../img/Workspace/9.png) <p align=center>**Figure 9.** The information about the contents of the workspace can be seen on the right panel.</p>

-While the description of workspace and other information can be accessed through the Info option  by clicking on the workspace menu option
+You can access the workspace description and other details by selecting the "Info" option within the  menu

 ![](../img/Workspace/10.png) <p align=center>**Figure 10.** Workspace menu option</p>